 Hacienda Monasterio is an estate wine project.
 All grapes come from their own surrounding vineyards which currently total 95 hectares.
 It is located in Pesquera de Duero in the province of Valladolid, close to Valbuena’s monastery and to Vega Sicilia, of which it was part in the 19th century.
 A group of Danish investors purchased it in the late 1980s from the vast Dehesa de los Canónigos property.
 In barely two years, Hacienda Monasterio changed hands and was sold to a Seville-based company, which subsequently sold the winery in 1994 to the current owners, a group of wine lovers from Jerez’s Garvey including sales manager Carlos del Río, financial director Manuel Piñero and manager Francisco Guerrero.

 Apart from Tinto Fino (as Tempranillo is locally called), Hacienda Monasterio’s wines include Cabernet Sauvignon, Merlot and Malbec.
 Vines are planted on a south-facing slope ensuring good ripeness in such an extreme region.
-Wine growing is organically certified and from the 2014 vintage winemaking will also be labeled as such.
+The wines are organically certified.
 Soils have a distinctive chalky character that marks the style of the wines.

 Hacienda Monasterio’s wines are know for their balance and velvety textures.
 More recently, maceration times have been shortened in order to obtain fresher wines with better defined fruit.